bash-ful/swayca/README.md

 # prerequisites
 - your Sway config directory is located at `$HOME/.config/sway`, with the main config named `config`
 - Sway is installed on your device
-- make a backup of your sway config folder, just in case
+- make a backup of your Sway config folder, just in case

 # installation
 ```sh